Brijačnica ’19 (Tvornica kulture, 15.03.2019.) or Sexagenarian (Punk) Rock

-Then arrived injection of timeless rhythm & blues hits honed in Belgrade garages over the decades and spiced with Cane’s gospel.
+Then followed injection of timeless rhythm & blues hits honed in Belgrade garages over the decades and spiced with Cane’s gospel.
 Partibrejkers have always been dear friends of Zagreb, so I suspect that most of the people in public last night came to see primarily them.
 Partibrejkers were excellent as well, no doubt about that.
 Anton is a beast of guitar player.
 Great performance and loyal response.

 Trobecove krušne peći (Zagreb)

 Trobecove krušne peći climbed the stage after midnight, post r’n’r climax.
 They were sax less, but not headless at all.
 Actually, last night they were surprisingly well-balanced and focused.
 TKP shepherd priests on fire!
 Purifying fire.
 Maybe their best show I ever saw.
 As impressive as KSET ’17, a gig in smaller jazz club space.
 Once again TKP demolished trad rock in front of the congregation of fans (aka “pastva”) & curious spectators that remained in half-emptied hall.
 Then they invited all present for the closing number of the long evening of entertainment: Badel Badel Tanz.
-A great ending for a great night out. Đavo je bio vruć.
+A cool ending for a great night out. Đavo je bio vruć.